Yoga 4 U @ Ballina

-A definition of Yoga as written in Patanjali’s Yoga Sutras ( threads) is “Chitta Vritti Nirodha,” – “stilling the fluctuations of the mind”…. finding a way to be still, observe, make sense, and appropriately read and respond to our internal and external environments… but why? – the following sutra says” Tada Drastuh Svarupe Avasthanam” – when w still our mind, we know who we are.
+A definition of Yoga as written in Patanjali’s Yoga Sutras ( threads) is “Chitta Vritti Nirodha,” – “stilling the fluctuations of the mind”…. finding a way to be still, observe, pay attention, and appropriately read and respond to our internal and external environments… but why? – the following sutra says” Tada Drastuh Svarupe Avasthanam” – when w still our mind, we know who we are.

-We can do this by allowing the mind and body to speak to each other calmly, compassionately, and honestly.
+We can do this by allowing the mind to listen to the body speaking calmly, compassionately, and honestly.
 Breath, as a direct line into our nervous system, becomes the mediator in this conversation, and the universal laws of respect for life and truth are acknowledged.
 The focus is not just on strengthening, or on finding greater flexibility, but on Balance…. enough strength to enable connection and support, and enough flexibility to remain sweet, resilient, and know who we are.

 Why Yogalates ?

 Some questions that arise…

 Do I have to chant Om?
 No… the meaning is lovely and the resonance is powerful though.
 Om is a mantra or vibration.
 Traditionally, it’s chanted at the beginning or end of a class.
-It is said to be the first sound that resonated through the vacume of the universe.
+It is said to be the first sound that resonated through the vacuum of the universe.
 Ancient yogis knew that the entire universe is constantly moving, and that everything that exists creates a vibration.
 Chanting Om allows us to see ourselves as part of all of this – a connection that is soothing and uplifting.

 Is Yoga a religion?
 No… although the ethical and moral foundations of the practice are recognized as interwoven amongst almost all other philosophies.